Aider-AI/aider/docs/benchmarks.md

 Using more complex output formats seem to cause two problems:

   - It makes GPT write worse code.
 Keeping the output format simple seems to leave GPT with more attention to devote to the actual coding task.
   - It makes GPT less likely to adhere to the output format.
+This makes it harder to correctly identify and apply the edits it is trying to make.

 I had hoped that the new function calling API would enable more reliable use of structured output formats, but it does not appear to be a panacea